iamwizzdom/EndlessAdapter/README.md

 https://youtu.be/E-Mi-GUu6Ks

-To add the adapter to your project:
+## Adding EndlessAdapter to your project:

 Add it in your root build.gradle at the end of repositories: